-When Can Grandparents Exercise Their Rights Involving Grandchildren?
+When Can Grandparents Exercise Their Rights in Albany, New York?

 Where either or both parents of a minor child residing within this state are deceased, or where circumstances show conditions that merit intervention, a grandparent may apply to the court for visitation of their grandchild.